sveltecult/franken-ui-site/src/content/docs/offcanvas.md

 # Tailwind CSS Offcanvas

-<p class="mt-2 text-xl text-muted-foreground">Create an offcanvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations.</p>
+<p class="mt-2 uk-text-lead">Create an offcanvas sidebar that slides in and out of the page, which is perfect for creating mobile navigations.</p>

 ## Usage